flame-engine/flame/doc/flame_isolate/isolate.md

 The ones currently supported are:

-* `NoBackPressureStrategy` that basically does not handle back pressure.
+- `NoBackPressureStrategy` that basically does not handle back pressure.
 It uses a FIFO stack for storing a backlog of unhandled jobs.
-* `ReplaceBackpressureStrategy` that has a job queue with size one, and discards the queue upon adding a new job.
+-`ReplaceBackpressureStrategy` that has a job queue with size one, and discards the queue upon adding a new job.
-* `DiscardNewBackPressureStrategy` that has a job queue with size one, and as long as the queue is populated a new job will not be added.
+- `DiscardNewBackPressureStrategy` that has a job queue with size one, and as long as the queue is populated a new job will not be added.

 You can specify a backpressure strategy by overriding the `backpressureStrategy` field.
 This will